CanadaHelps/front-end-guide/README.md

 ## Getting Started

 1. Get access to our private repository by adding your team or github account to our organization.
-2. Choose one of the app_template_* folders as base for building your application [React Guidelines](react-guidelines/)
+2. Choose one of the app_template_* folders as base for building your application [React Guidelines](react-guidelines/) can help you decide.
+Typically we should be using the hooks template.
+3. Go through the template and replace placeholders and uncomment sections as needed.
+These app_templates will not run automatically, you will need to do some work to get them up and running.

 ## Installing Packages

-Use
+Run `npm i`

 ## Testing

-Run `npm test`
+Run `npm test` or `npm run watch:test` to start a jest test watcher.
+The [Testing Guide][tests-guidelines] has more details.

 ## Building

-Run `npm run dev-build` for development builds and `npm run build` for production builds.
+Run `npm run build:dev` for development builds and `npm run build` for production builds.
+You can also use the `npm run watch` command continuously build as you work.
 The output should appear in a gitignored `dist` directory for your app.